ChenPaulYu/djtransgan-icassp2022/index.md

 ## Abstract
-A central task of a Disc Jockey (DJ) playing music in a livesetting  is  to  control  the  flow  of  music  with  seamless  tran-sitions between adjacent tracks by employing various audioeffects.
-This  involves  a  series  of  decisions  that  depend  onthe audio characteristics of the music being manipulated, for which a simple rule-based system cannot exhaustively enumerate.
+A central task of a Disc Jockey (DJ) playing music in a live setting is to control the flow of music with seamless transitions between adjacent tracks by employing various audio effects.
+This involves a series of decisions that depend on the audio characteristics of the music being manipulated, for which a simple rule-based system cannot exhaustively enumerate.
 In this paper, we explore a data-driven approach that uses a generative adversarial network to learn to create the song transition by learning from real-world DJ mixes.
-In particular, the generator of the model uses two differentiabledigital signal processing components, an Equalizer (EQ) and fader, to mix two tracks selected by a data generation pipeline.
+In particular, the generator of the model uses two differentiable digital signal processing components, an Equalizer (EQ) and fader, to mix two tracks selected by a data generation pipeline.
 The generator has to set the parameters of the EQs and fader in such a way that the resulting mix resembles real mixes created by human DJ, as judged by the discriminator counterpart.
 Result of a listening test shows that the model can achieve competitive results compared with baselines.

 ### Audio Samples

 <hr>
-We include 8 groups (A–-H) of paired tracks from the testing set and each transition type we include 2 groups of paired tracks. <br>
-We create 5 mixes in each row by the following approaches with the same paired tracks.
+We include 8 groups (A–-H) of paired tracks from the testing set and each transition type we include 2 groups of paired tracks.
+Furthermore, we create 5 mixes in each row by the following approaches with the same paired tracks.
 <hr>

 1. `Sum`    : transitions created by summation of two tracks without any effects